Hawkynt/Randomizer/Readme.md

 ## Algorithms

 The upcoming algorithms may contain sample implementation in [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)).
-For all of them we are gonna use a common interface to generate 64-Bit random numbers:
+For them we are gonna use a common interface to generate 64-Bit random integer numbers:

 ```c#
 public interface IRandomNumberGenerator {